wp-plugins/simple-bar/readme.txt

 == Description ==

 Notification bar plugin offers simple and user friendly user interface.
-Customizable bar via opyions panel with important features which most of the bar plugins do not offer.
+Customize your own bar via options panel with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills, fulfill your needs.